mds1/evm-diff/README.md

 Diff EVM-compatible chains in a friendly format.

-> [!NOTE]
-> This site is under active development.
-Check out the [issues](https://github.com/mds1/evm-diff/issues) if you'd like to contribute.

 ## Overview

 There are lots of EVM-compatible chains, and they can differ in various, subtle ways.